 The law on the point of classification has been succinctly stated in the case of G.ELANCHEZHIYAN & ORS.
-Vs. UNION OF INDIA & ORS (1990(2)CAT AISLJ 236) by the Madras Bench of the Tribunal:

-"Every classification is likely in some degree to produce some inequality.
+Vs. UNION OF INDIA & ORS (1990(2)CAT AISLJ 236) by the Madras Bench of the Tribunal: "Every classification is likely in some degree to produce some inequality.
 The State is legitimately empowered to frame rules of classification for securing the requisite standard of efficiency in services and the classification need not scientifically perfect or logically complete.
 In applying the wide language of Arts.
 14 and 16 to concrete cases doctrinaire approach should be avoided and the matter considered in a practical way, of course, without whittling down the equality clauses.
 The classification in order to be outside the vice of inequality must, however, be founded on intelligible differentia which on rational grounds distinguishes persons grouped together from those left out.
 The differences which warrant a classification must be real and substantial and must bear a just and reasonable relation to the object sought to be achieved.
 If this test is satisfied, then the classification cannot be hit by the vice of inequality.
 Reference is invited in this connection to GANGA RAM & ORS.
-Vs. U.O.I. & ORS.
-(1970(1)SCC 377) ."
+Vs. U.C.I. & ORS. ( 1970(1)SCC 377) ."
 We are in respectful agreement with the view expressed above.
-The classification made between the candidates of Group 'A' and Group 'B' Services is founded on an intelligible differentia which on rational grounds distinguishes persons grouped together from those left out.
+The classification made between the candidates of group 'A' and group 'B' Services is founded on an intelligible differentia which on rational grounds distinguishes persons grouped together from those left out.
 The differences are real and substantial and bear a just and reasonable relation to the objects sought to be achieved.

-We have looked into the facts, the circumstances and the Rules in the present bunch of cases and in our opinion, there is no unfairness in the State action nor there is any arbitrariness in its action.
+We have looked into the facts, the circumstances and the rules in the present bunch of cases and in our opinion, there is no unfairness in the State action nor there is any arbitrariness in its action.
 We realise that enormous loss of time, energy and funds are caused if the successful candidates do not take to the probationary training.
 This also causes tremendous amount of uncertainty in filling up the vacancies.
-Similarly, those candidates who because of the lower marks were placed in Group 'B' Services lose their chance to be placed in Group 'A' services, if the vacancy was left unfilled.
+Similarly, those candidates who because of the lower marks were placed in group 'E' Services lose their chance to be placed in group 'A' Services, if the vacancy was left unfilled.
+Group 'A' Services, if the vacancy was left unfilled.
 In reality, the vacancy is neither filled up nor declared available for filling up.
-It is left vacant for a candidate in Group 'A' Service who may or may not join after the next C.S.E.
+It is left vacant for a candidate available for filling up, which is the same as, if a candidate in Group 'A' Service who may or may not join after the next probationary training and thus, if appointed in C.S.E.
 There is thus not only uncertainty but also raises problems for Cadre Controlling Authorities.
 Similarly, if a candidate in Group 'A' Service is given a third chance to appear, it will mean that for three years, none of the services would have its full complement of officers because the successful candidates would opt for another chance in the C.S.E.
 This is likely to disrupt not only the training programme but create administrative problems.
-Every year there is a requirement of a thousand or more candidates in Group 'A' Services and there would be uncertainty in filling up quite a large number of the vacancies.
+Every year there is a requirement of a thousand or more candidates in group 'A' Services and there would be uncertainty in filling up quite a large number of the vacancies.
 We are, therefore, of the view that 2nd proviso to Rule 4 is not violative of Arts.
 14 and 16 of the Constitution.
 The above points are accordingly decided.